Cappi-dev/chavezportfolio/README.md

 ## 🙏 Acknowledgments

 - Design inspiration from modern portfolio trends
-- Icons and assets from various open-source projects
+- Icons from Simple Icons
 - Built with passion and attention to detail

 ---